adamva/CMPUT302-emotion-tracker/README.md

 # Original Requirement

-This app was originally based on the medium fidelity prototype designed & requirements proposed on 2023-03-30.
-Medium fidelity prototype version 1 found here: https://www.figma.com/file/VMppaKTVgFpJoraWywzHSo/302-prototypes---medium-fidelity?node-id=0-1
+This app was originally based on the medium fidelity prototype version 2 here: https://www.figma.com/file/VMppaKTVgFpJoraWywzHSo/302-prototypes---medium-fidelity?node-id=90-744

-However, it does not implement all additional features proposed afterwards.
-Additional features proposed can be found here in our medium fidelity prototype version 2 here: https://www.figma.com/file/VMppaKTVgFpJoraWywzHSo/302-prototypes---medium-fidelity?node-id=90-744
+However, it does not implement the proposed changes around the `graph` feature.

 # Usage